The ZIP file format explained

-While for the most part ZIP files are an efficient solution for reducing file size, they don’t work as effectively for every type of file.
-For instance, MP4 and JPEG files are already highly compressed as they are, and zipping them won’t actually compress them much further.
-So, while ZIP files should always reduce file size, for certain files this reduction won’t be anything too substantial – you can only compress a file so much without damaging it.
-There is also the risk that files can be damaged or corrupted during the compression process can damage or corrupt your files.
+For the most part, ZIP files are an efficient solution for reducing file size.
+But they’re not effective for every type of file.
+For instance, MP4 and JPEG files are already highly compressed and zipping them won’t actually compress them much further.
+So, while ZIP files should reduce file size, for certain files, this reduction won’t be anything substantial.
+You can only compress a file so much without damaging it.
+There is also the risk that the compression process can damage or corrupt your files.
 Furthermore, compressing or sending a compressed file involves a few extra steps.
 There are alternatives to ZIP files that can get the job done far more efficiently.

 Alternatives to ZIP files

-Considering the limitations described above, you might find that compressing files isn’t really the best solution for you.
-ZIP files are a good way to save space on your device, but would mean that to use your file you would need to find the ZIP it was in and unzip it before opening it.
-This could easily become frustratingly time-consuming.
-You’d be better off seeking an option that lets you keep your files at their original size without taking up any space on your computer – and that’s when cloud storage comes in.
+With the limitations described above, you might find that compressing files isn’t the best solution for you.
+ZIP files can be a good way to save space on your device but make access difficult.
+To use a file in a ZIP archive, you would need to find the ZIP it was in and unzip it before opening it.
+This could easily become time-consuming and cluttered.
+You’d be better off seeking an option that lets you keep your files at their original size without taking up space on your computer.
+And that’s when cloud storage comes in.
 When you use Dropbox, you can store files as online-only.
 They don’t take up any space on your computer and you can access them from anywhere via the internet.